-Moscow's Communist International, the Comintern, told China's Communists that they should collaborate with Sun's Guomindang party.
+The Communist International, or Comintern, centered in Moscow, had told China's Communists that they should collaborate with Sun's Guomindang party.
 The Comintern criticized China's Communists for failing to associate with the masses and for studying Marx and Lenin as they had once studied Confucius – the Comintern believing in political activity and social action as in Marx's statement about changing the world rather than contemplating it.
-Moreover, Moscow saw Sun Yat-sen as China's leading anti-imperialist and that anti-imperialism was the target that would attract the greatest support in China.
+Moscow saw Sun Yat-sen as China's leading anti-imperialist and that anti-imperialism was the target that would attract the greatest support in China.
 China's little Communist Party had its doubts about working with a non-communist group, but it went along with the Comintern and joined the Guomindang, agreeing to obey its rules and to act as individuals rather than as a block.

 Sun Yat-sen was impressed by the willingness of the Communists to cooperate, and in January 1923 he and Moscow signed an agreement.
-The Russians promised Sun arms and advisors, and the Russians agreed that Chinese conditions did not require a Soviet style solution.
-Despite Sun's alliance with Communists, he saw his goals for China as being attainable without class struggle.
+The Russians promised Sun arms and advisors, and the Russians agreed that Chinese conditions did not require a Soviet-style solution.
+Despite Sun's alliance with Communists he saw his goals for China as being attainable without class struggle.
 He continued to be feted by wealthy Chinese businessmen, who liked the idea of China regaining its sovereignty and not being at a disadvantage with foreign business concerns.
-And Sun was speaking at universities and describing Britain as a model of good government.
+And Sun was speaking at universities and describing Britain

-In November 1923, Sun was able to return to Canton, where he still had some support.
-He took power there, and with the help of Russian advisors and Russian money he began an academy for training military officers in modern warfare.
-The commandant of the academy was a young man named Chiang Kai-shek (Jiang Jieshi), a sincere nationalist and opponent of foreign controls in China.
+In November 1923, Sun was able to return to Guangzhou (Canton) in Southern China, where his Guomindang became the local power, and there with the help of Russian advisors and Russian money he began an academy for training military officers in modern warfare.
+The commandant of the academy was a young man named Chiang Kai-shek (Jiang Jieshi), a nationalist and opponent of the foreign controls that remained in China.
 The academy's officer in charge of political education was a young Communist who had been educated in France: Zhou Enlai.

 The Russians persuaded Sun to expel from the Guomindang some who had become critical of them.
 Chiang was not among those targeted, but Chiang suspected that soon he would be.
-Then he was distracted from his differences with the Communists as Sun's movement in Canton was attacked by a private army fighting on the side of merchants around the Canton who had grown hostile to the Guomindang.
+Then he was distracted from his differences with the Communists as Sun's movement in Guangzhou was attacked by a private army fighting on the side of merchants around Guangzhou who had grown hostile to the Guomindang.
 Chiang led the drive that defeated the merchants' army, while maintaining his position in good standing within the Guomindang and with Moscow's agents.
-And he continued working with Moscow's agent, Michael Borodin, in preparation for a military advance north that Sun Yat-sen had been planning – a war to unite China under Guomindang leadership.
+And he continued working with the agent Michael Borodin in preparation for a military advance north that Sun Yat-sen had been planning – a war to unite China under Guomindang leadership.

 On March 12, 1925, Sun Yat-sen died of cancer, and the Guomindang hailed Sun as a great national hero.
-Within the Guomindang, Sun's death created rivalry between moderates and leftists, but their differences became temporarily buried in nationalist fervor.
+Sun's death exacerbated differences of opinion about what the Guomindang stood for, but these differences were temporarily obscured by a common nationalist fervor.
 Students and labor unionists were directing their energies against British and Japanese commercial interests in China and a boycott of British and Japanese goods.
-A strike for higher wages at a Japanese owned cotton mill in Shanghai resulted in the mill's management committing brutalities against strike supporters, and there, in May, British police fired on and killed demonstrators.
+Workers in China were suffering low wages, long hours and other miserable conditions. note22 A strike for higher wages at a Japanese-owned cotton mill in Shanghai resulted in the mill's management committing brutalities against strike supporters, and there, in May, British police in China fired on and killed demonstrators.
 In June, British troops used force to suppress a strike in Hankow and again fired upon demonstrators.
-Chinese hostility toward the British and Japanese escalated, and political activists tied up Hong Kong for months with boycotts and numerous strikes.
-Patriotic students flocked to the Guomindang and many into the Communist Party, China's Communist Party growing from around 500 at the end of 1924 to about 20,000 at the end of the year.
+Chinese hostility toward the British and Japanese exacerbated nationalist passions among Guomindang activists.
+Political activists tied up Hong Kong for months with boycotts and numerous strikes.
+Patriotic students flocked to the Guomindang and many into the Communist Party.
+China's Communist Party has been described as growing from around 200 in 1922 to about 20,000 at the end of 1924.
 Chiang Kai-shek was also swept up in the indignation against the British and Japanese.
 Momentarily he felt unity with the Communists against a common enemy, and he sent his son to Moscow to study military science.